fernanalegria/check-in-kiosk/README.md

 To begin, fork the drchrono API project repo at https://github.com/drchrono/api-example-django

-We’ve built this repo to save you some set-up time!
-It contains a few baseline structural elements for you to build on.
-It’s a great starting point, but there are probably some tweaks and improvements to be made before you continue building out new functionality.
-It doesn't quite work; it's your job to make it work, and then make it awesome!

 Use the drchrono API docs and feel free to reach out to the people operations team with any questions and we'll get back to you ASAP.